Philosophy of Education

 “For the things we have to learn before we can do them, we learn by doing them.” — Aristotle

 I am not only a passionate educator, but I am an enthusiastic lifelong learner.
-My most recent educational experiences include a week-long intensive photography course at the International Center of Photography and an International Baccalaureate Diploma Programme workshop for the Visual Arts category.
+My most recent educational experiences include a global educational technology conference hosted by EventActic, a week-long intensive photography course at the International Center of Photography and an International Baccalaureate Diploma Programme workshop for the Visual Arts category.